weixian-zhang/FoodTruckJunkie/README.md

 ## Software Architecture Design

 For describing software architecture, we like to use the [C4 Model](https://c4model.com/) modelling technique.
 We reckon that thete are other mature techniques like [4+1 View Models]([url](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model)) with UML, we favour C4 due to its lean and simple nature for both non-technical and technial folks.
-The following diagrams describe Food Truck Junkie's software architecture from a bird's eye-view using Context Diagram, zooming into the Infra and Network architecture using Container Diagram
+The following [diagrams](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/FoodTruckJunkie-software_architecture_design.pptx) describe Food Truck Junkie's software architecture from a high-level than zooming into more design details on subsequent diagrams.

 ### Context Diagram